-On a sneaky note, this allows you to gauge your potential (or current) clients’ aesthetics.
+On a sneaky note, this allows you to gauge your potential (or current) client’s aesthetics.
 You can then modify your business model to attract brand loyalty.

-3. Be Relatable to Gain More Followers
+3. Be Relatable to Gain Valuable Followers

+For photographers, a great way to create more relatable content is to let your personality shine.
+For example, take behind-the-scenes photographs!
 Make commentary on your photography process.
 And take selfies with your camera gear.

-If you have any hobbies, take a few professional quality images of what you like to do.
+If you have any hobbies, take a few professional-quality images of what you like to do.
 Show parts of your life that people can connect with.

-4. Use Trending Hashtags and Topics
+4. Use Trending Hashtags and Topics to Fit Current Happenings

 Users can click on the hashtag to see other images within that group.
 This is how your image becomes part of public viewing.

 Many hashtags are dedicated to certain industries, days of the week, or months of the year.
 Here’s a complete guide to using hashtags for photography.

 Popular hashtags for photographers on Instagram, Twitter, and Facebook include #collectivelycreate, #shutterbug, #photographerlife, #photographysouls, and more.